 Moving is hard work.
 For example, if you want to move to Brantford, Canada there are a lot of things you need to do.
 You will need to create a moving plan, hire movers, pack your belongings, and on top of all that you will need to learn how to treat your Brantford movers on moving day.
 That might seem like a lot to take in.
 And to be completely honest it really is.
 Moving is not as easy as people think.
-Thankfully, there are a number of guides on Number 1 Movers that can help you deal with these problems.
+Thankfully, there are a number of guides on Number 1 Van Lines that can help you deal with these problems.
 In this article, we will share with you some etiquette moving tips that will hopefully make your moving experience and that of your movers, that much more enjoyable.

 How to treat your Brantford movers on moving day

 Everybody wants a stress-free move.
 Nobody likes packing things last minute, worrying about whether the movers are going to be punctual, despairing about not being able to check everything from their moving checklist, and stewing about a hundred other things at the same time.
 However, what people seem to forget in all that panicking and worrying is how to be, well, human.
 Or rather, how to treat other people as they are human.